Characters: Avatar: The Last Airbender: Mentors

 "Water brings healing and life but fire brings only destruction and pain.
 It forces those of us burdened with its care to walk a razor's edge between humanity and savagery.
 Eventually, we are torn apart."

-- The Atoner: Once a general, now he seeks seclusion and aids Aang in his training.
+- The Atoner: Once a top-ranking officer of the Fire Nation military, now he seeks seclusion and aids Aang in his training.

 - Badass Grandpa: The first guy to abandon the Fire Nation military and live.

 - During the finale under the influence of Sozin's comet he was able to Firebend with enough power to fly.
 The only one shown to have been able to do that was Ozai, who's at worst the third most powerful bender in the world.
 Even Azula can't truly fly, being just good enough for limited directional control.
 And while Ozai was limited to his lightning while flying, Jeong Jeong could still creat his walls of fire while in the air.